collections_bookmark Part of Bloomburrow

 Frequently Asked

-How often is Secret Rendezvous drawn in a Commander game?
+How often is Secret Rendezvous drawn and cast in a Commander game?

 What turn does Secret Rendezvous typically get cast?